 The following discussion analyzes our financial condition and results of operations.
-You should read the following discussion of our financial condition and results of operations in conjunction with our condensed consolidated financial statements and notes included elsewhere in this quarterly report and the consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2014.
+You should read the following discussion of our financial condition and results of operations in conjunction with our condensed consolidated financial statements and notes included elsewhere in this Quarterly Report on Form 10-Q and the consolidated financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2014.